hkim60/profile-hyde/resume.md

 #### University of Iowa

 Bachelor of Arts in Journalism and Mass Communication *anticipated Dec.
-2016* Bachelor of Arts in International Studies (International Communication and Information) *anticipated Dec.
+2016* Bachelor of Arts in International Studies *anticipated Dec.
 2016*